Last Updated on November 2, 2021 by Danny

 You get three TM211s, which are dynamic mics that are great for use with your toms.

 You get an SN10 dynamic microphone that works excellent with snares.
-It has a supercardioid pattern and a wide frequency response, so all the nuances of your snare playing will be perfectly captured.
+It has a supercardioid pattern and a wide response, so all the nuances of your snare playing will be perfectly captured.
 You can even use this microphone with toms and bongos.

 Finally, you get a pair of CM217s which are mini pencil condenser mics that are ideal for hi-hats and overheads.
 These microphones can compensate for the close miking proximity effect by using an external octave roll-off.
 This pair of microphones require phantom power.